Lab 6 - Wildcards

 Take a screenshot of your terminal showing all the commands that you used to complete this question.

-1. List only the hidden files inside the lab6 directory.
+1. Create the directory: hidden-files inside the lab6 directory.

-2. List all the files with a 2 letter file extension in the lab6 directory
+3. List all the files with a 2 letter file extension in the lab6/q2 directory then remove them.

 Take a screenshot of your terminal showing all the commands that you used to complete this question.